telehack-foundation/.github/basic.md

 ### `SIN(n)`

-Returns the trigonometric sine of the specified value `n` in radians
+Returns the trigonometric sine of the angle `n`, given in radians

 ```
+10  PI = 3.14159
-10  PRINT SIN(36)
+20  PRINT SIN(PI/6)
 ```
 ```
- -0.991778853443116
+0.500
 ```